jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

   // Multiply the amount by the weight to determine the amount of tokens to mint. uint256 _weightedAmount = PRBMathUD60x18.mul(_amount, weight);

-  // Add the amount to the balance of the project. if (_amount > 0) balanceOf[_projectId] = balanceOf[_projectId] + _amount;
+  // Add the amount to the ETH balance of the project if needed. if (_amount > 0) balanceOf[_projectId] = balanceOf[_projectId] + _amount;

   if (_weightedAmount > 0)